Microsoft Endpoint Manager Devices: Complete MEM Tour

 Before we start, the following questions arise:

-What is Microsoft Endpoint Manager?
+What is Microsoft Intune?

-How can I access the Microsoft Endpoint Manager?
+How can I access the Microsoft Intune?

 How can I set up a test environment?